Meet President Margaret L. Drugovich

 President Drugovich and her partner, Elizabeth Steele, are the parents of two children.
 Beth has built a career leading higher education marketing and fundraising programs and is currently the editor of The Wick magazine and director of Hartwick’s advancement communications.
 Their daughter is a 2012 graduate of Hartwick College who majored in sociology with a minor in biology.
 After a two-year fellowship at the National Institutes of Health, she is now enrolled in a MSPH-PhD program in epidemiology.
 Their son is a college freshman studying psychology.

-President Drugovich is a native of northeast Ohio, where her parents were grape farmers and active members of their community.
+President Drugovich is a native of northeast Ohio.
 The first in her family to attend college, President Drugovich and her partner have endowed a scholarship at Hartwick in the name of her parents; it is designated for the support of first-generation Hartwick College students.